holstt/audio-discord-bot/README.md

   <img src="https://img.shields.io/badge/IDE-VS2019-purple" alt="ide" style="max-width:100%;">
 </p>

-Dockerized Discord audio bot with flexible file search using memory cache.
+Dockerized Discord audio bot with flexible file search using a dynamic memory cache.

+## Features
+- Search functionality such that users are not required to specify the full sound name
+- Support for having a sound name that evaluates to picking a random sound from a specific folder
+- Help command showing all available sounds
+- Memory cache of all sounds and sound names such that I/O is minimized.
+Updates on file changes.

 ## Commands